liamdalg/liamdalg.github.io/_posts/2018-12-25-improving-performance-with-python.md

 Let's see how I sped this up using Cython!
 Credit to [this](https://cython.readthedocs.io/en/latest/src/userguide/numpy_tutorial.html#numpy-tutorial) tutorial.

 The first thing to do is to create a copy of the code and make it into a `.pyx` file.
 I'll be using `cython` to compile into `.c` files, and then `gcc` to compile that into an `.so`.
+The `.so` file can be imported into Python as if it is a regular module.

 {% highlight bash %}
 cython <file>.pyx -3 -a